tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 12. Student Do: Build Loan Approver (15 min)

-Students will now participate in a "bag of tricks" activity, where they apply the machine learning concepts, and technical skills learned thus far to create a model for approving loans.
+Students will now participate in a "bag of tricks" activity, where they apply the machine learning concepts and technical skills learned thus far to create a model for approving loans.

 **Instructions:** [README.md](Activities/05-Stu_Loan_Approver/README.md)